2021 National Games of China

-The 14th National Games of China (中华人民共和国第十四届运动会), commonly known as Shaanxi 2021 (陕西2021), was a multi-sports event held throughout Shaanxi from September 15 to 27, 2021 (though some events will be taking place before the games officially start).
-It is projected that the Games will attract around 20,000 athletes who will compete in 409 events in 35 sports.
-This will be the first event in the midst of the COVID-19 pandemic.
+The 14th National Games of China (中华人民共和国第十四届运动会), branded as Shaanxi 2021 (陕西2021), was a multi-sports event held throughout Shaanxi from 15 to 27 September 2021 (though some events took place before the Games started).
+It was projected that the Games would attract around 20,000 athletes who would compete in 409 events in 35 sports.
+This was the first event in the midst of the COVID-19 pandemic, despite the 2020 Summer Olympics in Tokyo postponed to 2021.

-The 14th National Games will be one of the first major multi-sport events to allow spectators, which have to provide test certificates within 72 hours prior to entering any venues.
+The 14th National Games was one of the first major multi-sport events to allow spectators, which have to provide test certificates within 72 hours prior to entering any venues.

 Bidding process

 In September 2015, the General Administration of Sport of China officially issued the notice of bid for the 14th National Games.
-On October 19, the Shaanxi Provincial People's Government formally submitted the bidding materials to the General Administration of Sports.
-They were left uncontested and thus Shaanxi was confirmed to be the host on January 4, 2016.
+On 19 October, the Shaanxi Provincial People's Government formally submitted the bidding materials to the General Administration of Sports.
+They were left uncontested and thus Shaanxi was confirmed to be the host on 4 January 2016.